pwr22/covbot/README.md

 ## Contributing

 Pull requests are welcome and if you don't have any ideas what to work on then check the [issues](https://github.com/pwr22/covbot/issues) for something to pick up.
+Feel free to drop into [#covbot:shortestpath.dev](https://matrix.to/#/!awMILboqesCENShaME:shortestpath.dev?via=shortestpath.dev&via=matrix.org&via=thomcat.rocks) to discuss.

 ## Self-Hosting